IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/customization/use-the-configuration-framework.md

 ## Overview of the example application

 The example application adds the account frontend to the default TomTom IndiGO application.
-The account frontend adds new panels to show account information or login page, which can be invoked by a menu item.
-The account status is managed by the account service.
-When the user is authenticated, the user name is stored in persistent storage by the account settings service, so the user does not need to log in again after a restart of the application.
+The account frontend adds new panels to show account information or a login page, which can be invoked by a menu item.
+The account status is managed by the accounts service.
+When the user is authenticated, the user name is stored in persistent storage by the accounts settings service, so the user does not need to log in again after a restart of the application.
 The source code for the frontend and service can be found in the `examples` directory.
 See also
 [Create an IVI service](/tomtom-indigo/documentation/tutorials-and-examples/basics/create-an-ivi-service) and the [`@IviService`](TTIVI_INDIGO_API) annotation.

-To demonstrate usage of different configurations, the account service will use a static configuration to get the URL of the online API endpoint to authenticate the user.
+To demonstrate usage of different configurations, the accounts service will use a static configuration to get the URL of the online API endpoint to authenticate the user.
 The login will be stored for a limited time.
-The account settings service will provide the time, as specified by a dynamic configuration.
+The accounts settings service will provide the time, as specified by a dynamic configuration.
 For that, you need to perform the following steps: